sherifmagdy32/gaming_os_tweaker/docs/OTHERS_GUIDE.md

 ---

 ## Timer Resolution / ISLC

-> Optional, since Process Lasso recently added support for Timer Resolution, unless you have stuttering problems in-game, no point in using this.
+> Optional, if you use Process Lasso, recently they added support for Timer Resolution, and they already have SmartTrim Options that does exactly the same as this tool, so no point in using this.

 - Download at <https://www.wagnardsoft.com/forums/viewtopic.php?t=1256>
 - I recommend checking BOTH options on the bottom left